josmar-crwdstffng/angular/aio/content/guide/glossary.md

 The [official JavaScript language specification][WikipediaWikiEcmascript].

-Not all browsers support the latest ECMAScript standard, but you can use a [transpiler][AioGuideGlossaryTranspile] to write code using the latest features, which will then be transpiled to code that runs on versions that are supported by browsers.
+Not all browsers support the latest ECMAScript standard, but you can use a [transpiler][AioGuideGlossaryTranspile] to write code using the latest features, which is then be transpiled to code that runs on versions that are supported by browsers.
 A example of a [transpiler][AioGuideGlossaryTranspile] is [TypeScript][AioGuideGlossaryTypescript].
 To learn more, see [Browser Support][AioGuideBrowserSupport].